 Health issues like heart attack, cancer, or stroke within the previous year will put you in the modified benefit plan.
 The company will charge 15-50% more on your premiums.

-There is a two-year waiting period on a modified plan.
+There is a two-year waiting period for a modified plan.
 If you die during the waiting period, the company will return all the premiums you paid plus 10% interest.
 However, if you had an accidental death during the waiting period, they would pay out 100% death benefit.

 GUARANTEED ISSUE BURIAL INSURANCE